paulcbogdan/rollouts/README.md

 Inserting thoughts does not work for:
 - Models where true thinking tokens are hidden (Gemini and OpenAI)
 - GPT-OSS-20b/120b, which use a different reasoning template; I tried to get the GPT-OSS template working, but I'm not sure it's possible with OpenRouter
+- Various provider-model pairs.
+For example, for qwen3-32b, thinking insertion fails for groq but works on cerebras, deepinfra, friendli, nebius, novita, sambanova, siliconflow.
+See `prefill_provider_sweep.py` to find which providers work for your desired model and see how to filter for only those using `provider={"only": [...]}`

 ## Parameter Override